Starting a Business in Australia? Keep These Expert Tips in Mindbusiness / entrepreneurs / expats / startups

 It’s also good for expats, who’ve entered a new country and have to build out professional networks mostly from scratch.

 And CurrencyFair offer an easy low cost way to convert Australian Dollars to Euros for overseas expenses.

 Make Customers Feel Unique

 How do you keep customers coming back for more?
 Magnolia Lane Financial Services co-director Angus Askew says that he prefers to bond with his customers.
 “Our number one goal when dealing with a new client is to establish a relationship and make them feel special,” he tells news.com.au.
 “Make sure you are remembered.
 We make it our priority to see all of our customers face to face.
 Create a rapport as this is what will result in repeat business and an income stream for life.”

 Social media have pulled down the wall between customers and companies.
 That’s why The Fruit Box founder Martin Halpen believes in always being transparent.

 “Having a culture of honesty is critical, it’s the building block and foundation to everything we do in business,” he tells Sarah Kimmorley at Business Insider Australia “…As long as you’ve got honesty amongst the culture of your workplace, that helps you build trust and allows you as a business owner to take your foot off the accelerator and let people around you shine, rather than suppress them or strip them away of their individuality.”

-At CurrencyFair we always believe in being transparent – we show you the fees and charges we charge every time you need to transfer money to Australia.
+At CurrencyFair we always believe in being transparent – we show you the fees and charges we charge every time you need to convert Pounds to Australian Dollars.